lenmorld/argql/MODULE4.md

 ##### Cache invalidation with the Pagination

+after add/remove item and go to home page, not updated bec. of pagination

 all cached pages are outdated when an item is added
 - must delete Page 1,2,3 peices of cache when item is added/removed